St. Pete woman is picked to pitch pudding company’s product

 April is Genocide Awareness and Prevention Month.
 Mendota will do a co-sponsorship with Sheldon Wolfchild on April 26, 2014.

-Welcome to the online home of the Mendota Mdewakanton Dakota Tribe
+Welcome to the online home of the Mendota Mdewakanton Dakota Community.

 We are a nonprofit 501C3 organization dedicated to protecting important and sacred sites and bringing Dakota Oyate (nation) culture back to its birthplace in Minnesota.